xiefenga/vuepress-demo/README.md

+this repo is the source code of `vuepress-demo`, but add the depedency `vuepress-demo` to reproduce bug

 run `test:dev` or `test:build` script can reproduce the problem

-then command `demo` runs the script bin.ts